Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

 Test workflows to be done before any release.

 - Start application -> No crash.
-- Enter ARR and Storage account credentials -> The status changes to "connected"
+- Enter ARR and Storage account credentials -> The status changes to "Authenticated"

 ## Upload panel